-If you’re just getting started with making repeat patterns and other surface designs on your iPad, you probably have a ton of questions swirling around in your head.
-What program should I use?
+If you’re just getting started with making repeat patterns on your iPad, you probably have a ton of questions.
+What app should I use?
 What file sizes can I work with?
 How do you even make a repeat pattern?

 I want to share with you my go-to process for designing seamless repeat patterns on my iPad for all my uses (Society 6, Spoonflower, Red Bubble, client work, etc.) I have tried a TON of programs and processes for making repeats, and this is by far my favorite for a few reasons:

-- You can work in any file size (unlike most iPad based design programs)
+–You can work in any file size with no layer limits (unlike most iPad based design programs)

 How is this all possible?
 Affinity Designer for iPads.
 This program makes it easy to create beautiful seamless repeat patterns in a quick and easy process.